 - The presentation of testimonials from learners or trainers will be seen as a bonus.

 - Focusing on one specific target group will be seen as a bonus, irrespective of the nature of the said group.

 Please fill in the form below with the following information:

-- A description of the programme:
+- A description of the initiative, programme or partnership:

 - The main goals

 - How did you approach ALE and Green Transition?